Nyimang language

-Nyimang, also known as Ama, is an East Sudanic language spoken in the Nuba Mountains.
+Nyimang, also known as Ama, is an Eastern Sudanic language spoken in the Nuba Mountains of Sudan by the Nyimang people who are a sub-group of the Nuba people.

 It is spoken in Al Fous, Fuony, Hajar Sultan, Kakara, Kalara, Koromiti, Nitil, Salara, Tundia, and other villages (Ethnologue, 22nd edition).

 Rilly (2010:182) lists two mutually unintelligible varieties, Ama and Mandal.
 Blench lists the Mandal dialect separately.